hotnAny/hotnAny.github.io/wiki/notes/oviatt_designing_mmodal_speech_pen_gesture_app.md

 because pen input conveys rich and precise graphical information.
 * Satisfy higher levels of user preference.
 * Support enhanced error avoidance and ease of error resolution.

+Early approach
+> "Many early multimodal interfaces that handled combined speech and gesture, such as Bolt's (1980) Put That There system, were based on a control structure in which multimodal integration occurred during the process of parsing spoken langauge.
+When the user spoken a deictic expression, such as 'here' or 'this', the system would search for a synchronized gestural act that designated the spoken referent."

+Two ways to jointly process input signals
+* "Feature level" (early fusion) looks at low-level, raw sources of signals "mixed" together, e.g., multiple Hidden Markov Models;
+* "Semantic level" (late futions) first recognize and derive meanings from each sources and combine them later.

+> "... such a (feature-level) system tends to not apply or generalize as well if it consists of models that differ substantially in the information content of time-scale characteristics of their features."

+#### Sychrony of speech and gesture
+> "... users' multimodal speech and gesture constructions can involve either sequentially integrated or simultaneously delivered signal pieces"
+> "Empirical work on speech and gesture input has established that users' written input precedes speech during a sequentially integrated multimodal command"

+#### Architectural requirements for processing multiple input modes:
+* Parallel recognizers and interpreters that produce a set of time-stamped meaning fragments for each continuous input stream
+* A common framework for representing meaning fragments derived from multiple modalities
+* A time-sensitive grouping process that determines when to combine individual meaning fragments from each modality stream.
+* Meaning fusion operations that combine semantically and temporally compatible meaning fragments.
+* A data-driven statistical process that enhances the likelihood of selecting the best joint interpretation of multimodal input.
+* A flexible asynchronous architecture that permits multiprocessing, keeps pace with user input, and potentially handles input from multiple simultaneous users.
+* A multimodal interface design that combines complementary modes in a synergistic manner, thereby yielding significant levels of mutual disambiguation between modes and improved recognition rates.